-Warm, comforting Chicken Pot Pie loaded with chicken and vegetables in a creamy gravy, with a flaky crust.
-Perfect comfort food and great for snowy days!
+Warm, comforting, homemade Chicken Pot Pie is loaded with chicken and vegetables in a creamy gravy, with a flaky crust.
+Perfect comfort food!

 WANT EVEN MORE DELICIOUS RECIPES FROM MYSELF AND MY FAVORITE FOOD BLOGGERS?
 FOLLOW ME ON PINTEREST, INSTAGRAM, OR FACEBOOK, WHERE I SHARE NEW RECIPES DAILY.
 YOU CAN ALSO SUBSCRIBE BY EMAIL TO GET NEWLY POSTED RECIPES FOR FREE!